sun2052/nebula/README.md

 Nebula
 ======

-Nebula is a set of micro-frameworks and utilities for Java 19+.
+Nebula is a set of micro-frameworks for Java 20+.

 Modules